-Vrschikasana is an advanced level pose which can be quite challenging.
+Vrschikasana is an advanced-level pose that can be quite challenging.
 It is a combination of a backbend and forearm balance pose.
-Flexibility, balance, arms and shoulder strength are required for successfully performing this yoga pose or asana.
+Flexibility, balance, arms, and shoulder strength are required for successfully performing this yoga pose or asana.

 You start with a forearm balance pose after which you bend your knees.
 This leads to your feet landing near your head, and an arch is created in your back.
 The best time to perform this asana is in the morning because during this period your mind is clear and free from all stress/tension.